 "Both countries believe the situation needs an urgentsolution.
 But the big question is how," he told Reuters.

-Arab and Western officials told Reuters this week thatinternational powers were unlikely to meet their goal ofconvening the "Geneva 2" talks later this month, largely due todifferences over who will represent the opposition.
+Arab and Western officials told Reuters this week thatinternational powers were unlikely to meet their goal ofconvening the "Geneva 2" talks this month, largely due todifferences over who will represent the opposition.

 Turkey has long argued that Iran and Iraq, another neighbourwith whom Ankara has been trying to mend fences, should beinvolved in the talks if they are to be credible.

 Tehran's desire to participate in a June 2012 meeting onSyria hosted by the United Nations in Geneva was a major bone ofcontention between Washington and Moscow, Assad's key ally.

 "For Geneva 2 to be meaningful there must be a clearpolitical strategy and there must be Russia and Iran at thetable.
 Both of them must be included and so must Iraq," a sourceclose to the Turkish government said.